apanand/UChicago-MSADS/Spotify Recommender/README.md

 This project leverages the Spotify API to create a simple neural network recommendation system for myself.
 Using my listening history and metadata acquired using the Spotipy packagae in Python, I have trained a simple Neural Network with several hidden layers to recommend songs on the Billboard Top 100 as of May 2024 to myself.

 The [data](https://github.com/apanand/UChicago-MSADS/tree/main/Spotify%20Recommender/data) folder holds my listening history as provided by requesting Spotify in advance.
-It comes in 4 JSON files containing all of the songs I listened to as well as artist of the song and the duration I played the song for.
+It comes in 4 JSON files containing all of the songs I listened to from May 2023 - May 2024 as well as artist of the song and the duration I played the song for.

 I have also included two dataframes in there, one for my listening history and one for the billboard top 100 as of May 2024.
 More on this below.